scottrlarson/profession/content/home/about.md

 +++

+{{% accordion title="Current Services & Location" col="in" id="services" %}}
+I provide computer repair services in my office in <a href="#contact">downtown</a> Santa Rosa.
+When I am not repairing computers in my office, I do home and office visits.
+I troubleshoot and offer recommendations on computer technologies related to productivity and entertainment. <a href="#contact">Contact</a> me if you have questions, to setup an appointment to have your device serviced at my office, or want to setup a home/office consultation.
+{{% /accordion %}}

 {{% alert title="Upcoming Holliday Closure Dates" %}}
 Scott, the computer troubleshooter will be closed on the follow days:
 Thursday, November 26, 2020 Thanksgiving Day